-- someone receiving AA, DLA middle or high rate care component, or PIP daily living component, or ADP in Scotland - someone registered blind or severely sight impaired - child or young person under 18 or for whom Child Benefit is being paid - joint tenant, joint contract holder, or co-owner who is not a close relative - your landlord if they are not a close relative - licensee, tenant, contract holder, sub-tenant or sub-holder who is not a close relative - some live-in helpers.
+- someone receiving AA, PADP, PIP/ADP daily living component, DLA middle or high rate care component, or AFIP - someone registered blind or severely sight impaired - child or young person under 18 or for whom Child Benefit is being paid - joint tenant, joint contract holder, or co-owner who is not a close relative - your landlord if they are not a close relative - licensee, tenant, contract holder, sub-tenant or sub-holder who is not a close relative - some live-in helpers.

 If you have your own accommodation under the same roof as someone else, for example in a self-contained annexe, you are not sharing a home and you count as living alone.

-If you are a single person and you qualify for the severe disability addition, an extra £81.50 a week is included in your appropriate minimum guarantee.
+If you are a single person and you qualify for the severe disability addition, an extra £82.90 a week is included in your appropriate minimum quarantee.

-If you are a couple and you both receive AA, ADP, DLA or PIP, and no one else counts as living with you, and neither of you has a carer receiving CA or CSP, a couple rate of £163 a week is included.
+If you are a couple and you both receive AA, PADP, PIP, ADP or DLA and no one else counts as living with you, and neither of you has a carer being paid CA or CSP, a couple rate of £165.80 a week is included.

-If you both receive AA, ADP, DLA or PIP but one of you has a carer who is actually paid CA or CSP, the single rate of £81.50 is included.
+If you both receive AA, PADP, PIP, ADP or DLA but one of you has a carer who is actually paid CA or CSP, the single rate of £82.90 is included.

-If only one of you gets AA, ADP, DLA or PIP, you only get the severe disability addition if the other person is registered blind or severely sight impaired.
+If only one of you gets a disability benefit, you only get the severe disability addition if your partner is registered blind or severely sight impaired.